We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Once you can answer these questions, you can start mapping out the types of stocks you want to invest in.
 As a rule of thumb, the riskier the investment, the bigger your potential profit.
 Work out if you can afford to buy high-risk stocks (such as penny stocks) or if you should stick to safer long-term investments like blue chip stocks or index funds.

-With tens of thousands of stocks available to choose from, it's time to start researching which ones match your investment goals.
-Bear in mind that it's safer to have a diversified portfolio of stocks from different sectors to avoid major losses.
+With thousands of stocks to choose from, you'll need to do some research around which ones match your investment goals.
+Bear in mind that it's safer to have a diversified portfolio of stocks from different sectors and even countries to avoid major losses if one market falls.

-You’ll often be able to access a wide range of market research, analysis and even trading recommendations through your platform, so use this info to help make an informed decision.
+You’ll often have access to market research, analysis and even stock recommendations through your platform, so use this info to help make an informed decision.
 The other option is to follow the buy, hold or sell ratings of top brokers such as Morgan Stanley, Goldman Sachs, Morgans, UBS and Morningstar.
+Just keep in mind that even the experts get it wrong a lot of the time.

 Here are a few tips to help you decide: